A554551N/RPGNotebook/7thSea/20QsEgis.md

 Porte is fucking scary as shit, cutting wounds in the world feels *wrong* to the young Egis.
 As for other countries Sorceries?
 He knows nothing of them.

 ## If you could, what advice would you give your Hero?
+That he doesn't need a noble title to be a noble man.